-The performance of the presidency of the Palestinian Authority (PA), internally and externally, and since its inception in 1994, has been faced by multiple challenges resulting from the predicament brought about by the Oslo Accords, and the Israeli occupation's failure to implement signed agreements.
+The performance of the PA presidency, internally and externally, and since its inception in 1994, has been faced by multiple challenges resulting from the predicament brought about by the Oslo Accords, and the Israeli occupation's failure to implement signed agreements.
 The Israeli occupation has sought relentlessly to block any political solution that could lead to a peaceful settlement, undermined the foundations of the "two-state" solution, and swallowed large parts of the territories allocated to the future Palestinian state.
-Israel also sought to absorb East Jerusalem, without any accountability in the context of United States (US) bias in favor of the occupation and weak Arab-Islamic support for the Palestinian cause.
+Israel also sought to absorb East Jerusalem, without any accountability in the context of US bias in favor of the occupation and weak Arab-Islamic support for the Palestinian cause.

-The manifestations of the Oslo Accords included a restrained PA bound by unilateral commitments, while Israel continued its steady assault on the Palestinian territories occupied since 1967, seizing Palestinian natural resources and tightening the noose around Area C (per Oslo's designations) in the West Bank (WB).
+The manifestations of the Oslo Accords included a restrained PA bound by unilateral commitments, while Israel continued its steady assault on the Palestinian territories occupied since 1967, seizing Palestinian natural resources and tightening the noose around Area C (per Oslo's designations) in WB.
 In parallel, Israel has constrained the PA in Area A, while controlling all levers of the economy, such as the crossings, foreign trade, and freedom of movement, paralyzing WB life with the help of the Separation Wall, bypass roads, and settlements.
-Israel maintains a blockade on the Gaza Strip (GS), and sequesters occupied Jerusalem including its trade.
+Israel maintains a blockade on GS, and sequesters occupied Jerusalem including its trade.

-Naturally, this has resulted in the accumulation of difficult economic and social conditions, accompanied by continuous attempts by Israel to restrict the space of maneuver of the PA presidency, whether internally through closing all
+Naturally, this has resulted in the accumulation of difficult economic and social conditions, accompanied by continuous attempts by Israel to restrict the space of maneuver of the PA presidency, whether internally through closing all pathways to altering the situation, or externally through blocking any Palestinian effort internationally to end the occupation and establish an independent Palestinian state.